CitoEngine/docs.citoengine.org/source/installcitoengine.rst

 **Start CitoEngine Webapp**

-We would recommended that you execute it with lower privileges.
+We would recommended that you execute above commands with lower privileges.
 Have a look at ``bin/cito-webapp.sh`` for more information.

 .. code-block:: bash